-- · Adjusting lift chain
+· Adjusting lift chain

 - 1 Loosen locknut and turn the adjust nut.

 - 2 Equalize tension on the lift chain.

-A Do not put hands into the mast.
+- $\ensuremath{\Delta}$ Do not put hands into the mast.

-(10) Check steering wheel.
+(10) Check steering handle.

-Check that steering wheel does not wobble or suddenly pull to one side.
+Check that steering handle does not wobble or suddenly pull to one side.
 Check also for any abnormal heaviness in steering.